thesmittel/ooer-os/upcoming.md

 # Whats planned
 a list of a few ideas that MAY eventually be implemented

+### File reduction
+For now, util and component are split into a lot of files.
+This will remain as is for now, but at the very latest for release 1.0, everything that goes together will be consolidated.

 ### Login screen changes
 A login screen will be made.
 It will be what first shows up unless there is a valid session token present.